2022 Copa Libertadores Femenina

 The 2022 Copa CONMEBOL Libertadores Femenina was the 14th edition of the CONMEBOL Libertadores Femenina (also referred to as the Copa Libertadores Femenina), South America's premier women's club football tournament organized by CONMEBOL.
 The tournament was held in Ecuador from 13 to 28 October 2022.
-Corinthians were the defending champions but they were eliminated in the quarter-finals.
+Corinthians, the defending champions, were eliminated in the quarter-finals.

 Palmeiras (Brazil) defeated Boca Juniors (Argentina) 4–1 in the final to win their first title.

 Format

 For the group stage, the 16 teams were drawn into four groups.
 Teams in each group played one another in a round-robin basis, with the top two teams of each group advancing to the quarter-finals.
 Starting from the quarter-finals, the teams played a single-elimination tournament.